BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 Here the moral dichotomy shows its face.
 It is so dangerous because to defead absolute evil everything is permitted.

-Perhaps it's time to shift our perspective from judging individuals as good or evil to evaluating systems as either *functional* or *dysfunctional*.
+I have the luxury to shift my perspective from judging individuals as good or evil to evaluating systems as either *functional* or *dysfunctional*.
-Instead of moralizing, we could focus on understanding the underlying structures and processes that contribute to societal challenges.
+Instead of moralizing, I can try to focus on understanding the underlying structures and processes that contribute to societal challenges.
-As a wise man once said:

->Don't blame the people, blame the system.

 Thinking in terms of systems brings a certain relief from the confusion and frustration of modern life.
 It helps to lessen anger and bewilderment about why our *life-world* and the decisions made within it often seem so irrational or even absurd.